SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

   tag_keys = ["name"] field_prefix = "$1_"
 ```
 Enter in values for the following parameters (marked ENV_TO_BE_CHANGED above):
-* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Cassandra Input plugin.
+* `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf Cassandra Input plugin.
 Please refer to [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Cassandra input plugin for Telegraf.
 As Telegraf will be run as a sidecar, the host should always be localhost.
    * In the input plugins section (`[[inputs.jolokia2_agent]]`):
       * `urls` - The URL to the Cassandra server.
 This can be a comma-separated list to connect to multiple Cassandra servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Cassandra input plugin for Telegraf.
    * In the tags section (`[[inputs.jolokia2_agent]]`):
-      * `environment` - This is the deployment environment where the Cassandra cluster identified by the value of servers resides.
+      * `environment`.
+This is the deployment environment where the Cassandra cluster identified by the value of servers resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
-      * `db_cluster` - Enter a name to identify this Cassandra cluster.
+      * `db_cluster`.
+Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
       * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
       * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used

-Here’s an explanation for additional values set by this configuration that we request you  do not modify, as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.

-* `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+* `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-* `prometheus.io/scrap: "true"` - This ensures our Prometheus will scrape the metrics.
+* `prometheus.io/scrap: "true"`.
+This ensures our Prometheus will scrape the metrics.
-* `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+* `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
 * `telegraf.influxdata.com/inputs`
     * In the tags section (`[inputs.jolokia2_agent.tags]`):
         * `component: “database”` - This value is used by Sumo Logic apps to identify application components.